awsdocs/amazon-redshift-developer-guide/doc_source/r_REVOKE.md

 # REVOKE<a name="r_REVOKE"></a>

-Removes access privileges, such as privileges to create or update tables, from a user or user group\.
+Removes access privileges, such as privileges to create, drop, or update tables, from a user or user group\.

 You can only GRANT or REVOKE USAGE permissions on an external schema to database users and user groups using the ON SCHEMA syntax\.
 When using ON EXTERNAL SCHEMA with AWS Lake Formation, you can only GRANT and REVOKE privileges to an AWS Identity and Access Management \(IAM\) role\.
 For the list of privileges, see the syntax\.